MattSharp0/plate_caclulator/README.md

         "bar_weight": 35
         }

-To view all default options for weights, drop the target weight from the url:
+To view all default options for weights, drop the target weight from the url and append 'weights':

-`plate_calculator/`
+`plate_calculator/weights`

 This yields: